HL7/cqf-recommendations/pages/documentation-recommendations.md

 This implementation guide defines profiles for each of the request resources to be used as recommendation instances:

 * [CommunicationRequest](StructureDefinition-cpg-communicationrequest.html): Recommendation for a specific communication
-* [CollectInformationTask](StructureDefinition-cpg-collectinformationtask.html): Recommendation to collect specific information
 * [ImmunizationRecommendation](StructureDefinition-cpg-immunizationrecommendation.html): Recommendation for a particular immunization
 * [MedicationRequest](StructureDefinition-cpg-medicationrequest.html): Recommendation for a specific medication
+* [ProposeDiagnosisTask](StructureDefinition-cpg-proposediagnosistask.html): Recommendation to propose a specific diagnosis
+* [QuestionnaireTask](StructureDefinition-cpg-questionnairetask.html): Recommendation to collect specific information using a questionnaire
+* [RecordDetectedIssue](StructureDefinition-cpg-recorddetectedissue.html): Recommendation to record a specific detected issue
+* [RecordInferenceTask](StructureDefinition-cpg-recordinferencetask.html): Recommendation to record a specific inference
+* [ReportFlagTask](StructureDefinition-cpg-reportflagtask.html): Recommendation to report a particular flag
 * [ServiceRequest](StructureDefinition-cpg-servicerequest.html): Recommendation for a particular procedure or referral to a specialist

 Specific guideline content will typically define derived profiles for recommendation instances establishing additional constraints.